noaione/yuusha-shoukan-ln/sources/v11/chapter3.md

 While gently stroking the head of Kaito, who was sleeping with a peaceful expression on his face, Illness gazes at the scenery with her unfocused eyes.
-Green grass, colorful flowers in the distance, and clear blue skies ...
+Green grass, colorful flowers in the distance, and clear blue skies...
 Those were factors that follow the conditions for what can be called a spectacular view.